CS161/cs-161-s21-problem-sets-jz-lu/psets/pset4answers.md

 Lock ordering: directory `inode`s are to be locked first, followed by file `inode` locking.
 Each layer of locks is called in order of `lock_write()` and then `inode->entry()->get_write()` for writing (for reading, the entry has no read reference and thus there is no ambiguity).

+Subdirectory locking strategy: `lock_write()` on the parent of the new subdirectory when making a new subdirectory.
+Lock the subdirectory of a new file when creating.
+Lock the parent when deleting a subdirectory.

+Note: Reading and writing of directories and inodes are not currently synchronized for multiple threads working simultaneously.
+The invariants to be enforced are that no two processes should be simultaneously working on the directory or allocating/deleting an inode.
+We will eventually enforce this via the per-process `fdtable` lock for pset 5, but for not we leave synchronization for after multithreading is implemented.

 Grading notes
 -------------